 Passenger transportation is an important part of the overall transportation network.
 The transportation providers within the region are able supply transportation that allows riders to access opportunities they may not otherwise have.
 The economic and social links provided by passenger transportation allow access to work, school, medical care, meal sites and leisure activities.
 It also provides many individuals the mobility that allows them their continued self-improvement, independence and quality of life.
-This section includes an inventory of the DMATS and RPA 8 regions' passenger transportation providers including Clinton MTA, RTA 8, River Bend Transit, school districts and private providers.
+This section includes an inventory of the DMATS and RPA 8 regions' passenger transportation providers.
 This section also includes the results of the Passenger Transportation Provider Survey.